-☐ User-f sts, and learning styles. riendly, pathway-aligned course selection tools allow students to make the most out of their aca- experience. ☐ Select coursework opportunities that best align to the unique strengths, interests, and long-term goals of ant lesson plans promote college and workplace readiness while exposing students to a wide range ustries and occupations.
-How Do I Get Started? ☐ Use yo ☐ Follow ☐ Select ests. with your school counselor to help navigate the platform.
-Our CCS Google Mail username and password to log into your account at: platform.majorclarity.com.
-Out the prompts and answer the questions to determine your top traits and recommended test drives.
-Our pathway to begin building your high school plan that aligns with your post-secondary inter- Our account to help you complete the Registration Worksheet/Four-Year Academic Plan (ACP) 9th Grade Students review their career plans and add all clubs and activities to them while continuing to explore their selected career pathway.
+- Best fit career matching that helps students identify compatible career paths based on their preferences, interests, and learning styles. - User-friendly, pathway-aligned course selection tools allow students to make the most out of their academic experience. - □ Select coursework opportunities that best align to the unique strengths, interests, and long-term goals of the student. - □ Relevant lesson plans promote college and workplace readiness while exposing students to a wide range of industries and occupations.

+How Do I Get Started?

+- □ Meet with your school counselor to help navigate the platform. - Use your CCS Google Mail username and password to log into your account at: platform.majorclarity.com. - □ Follow the prompts and answer the questions to determine your top traits and recommended test drives. - □ Select your pathway to begin building your high school plan that aligns with your post-secondary interests. - Use your account to help you complete the Registration Worksheet/Four-Year Academic Plan (ACP)

+9th Grade Students review their career plans and add all clubs and activities to them while continuing to explore their selected career pathway.
 10th Grade Students learn about transferable and soft skills then work on creating their digital resumes and begin post-secondary exploration.
-11th Grade Students will review and expand career goals and work on creating a favorite list for post-secondary choices and scholarships.
+11th Grade Students will review and expand career goals and work on creating a favorite list for post- secondary choices and scholarships.
 12th Grade Students will begin the application tracker to assist with college applications and complete at least one Micro-credentials to boost their resume.
-After Grad- uation Students can still access all of their work and resources after graduating.
+After Graduation Students can still access all of their work and resources after graduating.
 They simply need to connect their account to a secondary email outside of the student's previous school email.